qmk/qmk_firmware/docs/tap_hold.md

 * Chordal Hold has no effect after the tapping term.

-* Chordal Hold has no effect when the other key is also a tap-hold key.
-This is so that multiple tap-hold keys may be held on the same hand, which is common to do with home row mods.

 * Combos are exempt from the opposite hands rule, since "handedness" is ill-defined in this case.
 Even so, Chordal Hold's behavior involving combos may be customized through the `get_chordal_hold()` callback.